mMerlin/esduino/README.md

 To evolve and expand as time and other resources permit.

 This project is designed to be viewed using the github pages (github.io) website.
-The content there provides an index, some overview information, and shortcuts to things like downloading and viewing the raw content of file.
-The links there generally work directly from the README content of each sketch folder, The github.io site is a convenience, with a bit of extra functionality, but not a requirement to using the repository effectively.
+The content there provides an index, some overview information, and shortcuts to things like downloading and viewing the raw content of files.
+The links there generally work directly from the README content of each sketch folder as well.
+The github.io site is a convenience, with a bit of extra functionality, but not a requirement to using the repository effectively.

 GOALS: